aftra

 14. Rights and obligations upon termination

-Upon termination of an agreement, for whatever reason, the customer shall pay Syndis outstanding debts, as applicable.
+Upon termination of an agreement, for whatever reason, the customer shall pay Aftra outstanding debts, as applicable.
 Parties shall return to each other, within 10 days, any properties, materials, data, or confidential information which has been provided and is owned by the opposite party, or the opposite party is entitled to.

 15. Governing law and jurisdiction